 The document seeks to speak to the whole people of the diocese, laity and clergy and hopes that those who respond will begin to reflect and act in each individual parish.

 Not all reflection and action can be taken at a parish level; there are decisions that will require diocesan consent and implementation.
-The beauty is that there is a depth of material in existence already and it is there to be drawn upon and shared.
+There is a wealth of resources already in existence from which we can draw upon and share.

-There also exists within the diocese an established network that provides channels of communication – deaneries, schools, catechetical centre, youth groups, young diocesan ambassadors, John Paul II participants etc. Some of the above are already working in response to these exhortations.
-With shared communication comes the opportunity of shared learning and shared practice.
+There also exists within the diocese an established network that provides channels of communication – deaneries, schools, catechetical centre, youth groups, young diocesan ambassadors, John Paul II Award participants, etc. Some of the above are already working in response to these exhortations.
+With shared communication comes the opportunity of shared learning and shared practice, the hope would be that, as a diocese, we will use the varied and multiple means available to us spiritually, liturgically and practically, to promote the message of Laudato Si.

 It is to all of us, as Christians, citizens and consumers, that this statement is specifically addressed.
 It seeks to identify our responsibilities and opportunities, as an institution and individually, to engage in consumer best practice and to work and advocate where possible for necessary change in government and corporate practice.

-With this environmental strategy statement, the Diocese of Derry formally acknowledges its responsibility to participate in the global challenge to find ways to mitigate against environmental degradation and climate change.
+With this environmental strategy statement, the Diocese of Derry formally acknowledges its responsibility to participate in the global challenge to find ways to mitigate the effects of environmental degradation and climate change.
 Its aim is to enable the Diocese and its members to become agents of change and transformation.

 Land | Food | Energy | Design, Construction & Management of buildings | Waste & Water | Transport |